 May – Walt Disney Imagineering merges with Disney Development Company, which was formed in the mid-1980s to oversee the design and construction of hotels and Disney administrative buildings.
 The blended organization is called Walt Disney Imagineering because, says one Disney executive, “The Imagineering name is so powerful and so unique.”

 June – The Walt Disney Company purchases the more than 100-acre Grand Central Business Centre that has been home to Walt Disney Imagineering since 1961.
 Until 1959, an area of the property had been the Grand Central Terminal, the first commercial passenger airport on the West Coast.

 June – The Canadian Centre for Architecture in Montreal opens the exhibit “The Architecture of Reassurance: Designing the Disney Theme Parks,” the first museum exhibit of artwork, models and artifacts to critically explore the art and design philosophy of Disney parks and Walt Disney Imagineering.
 The exhibit also visits other museums across America.

 April – Disney’s Animal Kingdom opens at Walt Disney World Resort.
 Larger than the other three Walt Disney World parks combined, this park features nature-themed and conservation-minded lands and attractions as well as “encounters” with live wild animals.

 July – Disney Magic, the first ship in the Disney Cruise Line fleet, is christened and departs from Port Canaveral on its maiden voyage.
-Three more ships have since launched — Disney Wonder (1999), Disney Dream (2011) and Disney Fantasy (2012) — and a new generation of three additional ships are in the works.
+Four more ships have since launched — Disney Wonder (1999), Disney Dream (2011), Disney Fantasy (2012) and Disney Wish (2022)— and additional ships are in the works.

 March – Using an innovative ride system that can reach speeds of up to 65 mph, the Test Track attraction opens at Epcot.